stellar-deprecated/docs/learn/readme.md

 ## [Horizon](https://github.com/stellar/horizon)
 Horizon is the client facing API server for the Stellar ecosystem.
 It acts as the interface between stellar-core and applications that want to access the Stellar network.
 It allows you to submit transactions to the network, check the status of accounts, subscribe to event streams, etc.

-Horizon provides a RESTful API to allow client applictaion to interact with the Stellar network.
+Horizon provides a RESTful API to allow client application to interact with the Stellar network.
 It is possible to communicate with Horizon with curl or just your browser but if you are building a client application you will likely want to use a stellar-sdk in the language of your client.

 ## [SDKs](https://github.com/stellar/js-stellar-sdk)
 The SDKs are used to facilitate communicating with Horizon from whatever client application is interacting with the Stellar Network.
-They are resposible for crafting and signing transactions, submitting requests to and processing the responses from Horizon, etc.
+They are responsible for crafting and signing transactions, submitting requests to and processing the responses from Horizon, etc.

 SDF only maintains the JavaScript SDK.
-We are looking for maintainers for other launguages.
+We are looking for maintainers for other languages.

 ## [Interstellar](https://github.com/stellar/interstellar)
 The Interstellar Module System is a collection of modules that aims to make it easy to build a web application on the Stellar network.
 It is built using the JS-Stellar-SDK.